-- 1. The text^{1/2} of the Agreement (and the Protocol thereto) between the Republic of Zimbabwe and the International Atomic Energy Agency for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons is reproduced in this document for the information of all Members.
-The Agreement was approved by the Agency's Board of Governors on 29 March 1995 and signed in Vienna on 26 June 1995. - 2.
-The Agreement entered into force, pursuant to Article 24, on 26 June 1995.
-The Protocol entered into force on the same day, pursuant to Article II.
+- 1. The text of the Agreement (and the Protocol thereto) between the Central African Republic and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons is reproduced in this document for the information of all Members.
+The Board of Governors approved the Agreement on 7 March 2006.
+It was signed on 18 December 2008 in Bangui, the Central African Republic, and on 7 September 2009 in Vienna. - 2.
+Pursuant to Article 24 of the Agreement, the Agreement entered into force on 7 September 2009, upon signature by the representatives of the Central African Republic and the Agency.
+Pursuant to Article II of the Protocol, the Protocol entered into force on the same date.